Selling Timber in Smith County, MS

 Timber Stand Improvement (TSI)

-These tools help control unwanted vegetation, reduce wildfire risk, improve wildlife habitat, and support timber growth when used appropriately.
+Controlled burning and targeted herbicide treatments help manage competing vegetation, reduce wildfire risk, and improve wildlife habitat when used appropriately.

 Reforestation & Regeneration Planning